 While it’s too soon to confirm a date for the launch of the new RX-9 we could see the car as soon as 2020 and it’s likely to carry over some of the technology that will feature in Mazda’s new range-extender hybrid that will be revealed next month.

 There’s been talk of a new RX-9 – a successor to Mazda’s RX-7 and RX-8 sports cars – since the covers were whipped off the Mazda RX-Vision concept (pictured) way back in 2015.

-It’s a testament to that car’s design that, four years on, it looks fresher than some cars that have just been revealed.
+It’s a testament to that car’s design that, four years on, it looks fresher than some brand-new cars.
 There are some obvious stylistic similarities to the new Mazda 3 including its kinked grille and piercing headlights and the two cars share the flowing lines of Mazda’s Kodo design philosophy.

 The car’s poised stance could be thanks to the RX-9 coming with a compact new rotary engine that sits low down in the car.
-That seems to be confirmed by a design patent recently filed by Mazda which shows the front of a car which has space-consuming, double-wishbone suspension (the kind usually given to sports cars) and a small engine bay that would be the ideal home a small rotary engine.
+That seems to be confirmed by a design patent recently filed by Mazda which shows the front of a car which has space-consuming, double-wishbone suspension (the kind usually given to sports cars) and a small engine bay that would be the ideal home a small-but-powerful rotary engine.

 Instead of using conventional cylinders, the rotary engine’s rotor spins inside its housing to create a turning motion.
 It has fewer moving parts than conventional engines, is smaller, lighter and smoother.
 In the RX-9, you can expect it to be turbocharged to produce power of around 300hp, a figure that would get the car from 0-62mph in less than six seconds.

 What that rotary engine should also mean is that the RX-9 will be great to drive, its low centre of gravity and lightweight making the car feel nimble in corners.
-Like Mazda’s MX-5 sports car, you can expect the RX-9 to be rear-wheel drive and to send its power through a limited-slip differential that should make it easy to slide on track.
+Like the Mazda MX-5 sports car, you can expect the RX-9 to be rear-wheel drive and to send its power through a limited-slip differential that should make it easy to slide – on a race track, of course.